Lips (band)

-Lips is a New Zealand-based music group consisting of New Zealander singer and keyboardist Steph Brown, and American multi-instrumentalist/producer Fen Ikner, founded by Brown in 2010 in New York City.
+Lips is a New Zealand-based music group founded in 2010 by New Zealander singer and keyboardist Steph Brown in New York City.
+American multi-instrumentalist/producer Fen Ikner joined in 2012, with Ruby Walsh and Maude Morris rounding out the current lineup.
 Lips is visually represented by the character of "Lips," a girl with giant lips for a head, who appears in their cover art and music videos.
-The band has released three EPs, one LP, and produced the 2016 soundtrack of the stage play Daffodils, which they performed in and served as music directors, as well as the OST for the 2019 film version of the play.
-The band’s song "Everything to Me" won them the 2012 Silver Scroll Award.
+The band has released three EPs, one LP, several singles, and produced the 2016 soundtrack of the stage play Daffodils, which they performed in and served as music directors, as well as the OST for the 2019 film version of Daffodils.
+The band's song "Everything to Me" won them the 2012 Silver Scroll Award.

-In 2019, Brown and Ikner served as music directors, and provided the score for, the movie Daffodils, an adaptation of a stage play of the same name, for which they had also arranged and performed the music.

 History

 Lips began as a music project of New Zealander musician Steph Brown in 2010.
 Brown, who had previously played keyboards for other New Zealand-based artists such as Opensouls and Anika Moa, was living in New York City at the time and playing in an R&B duo called Fredericks Brown, along with singer Deva Mahal.
 She began Lips as a side project, playing around New York City both solo and with various Lips lineups.

 In 2012, Brown met West Virginia-born musician Fen Ikner, who had previously played with bands such as Calexico, Seashell Radio, Saint Maybe, and The Shondes.
 Ikner became the permanent live drummer, contributing production and other instruments to the group's recorded output.